Five battery powered lawn mowers tested and ranked for peak spring 2026: with picks for every yard size and budget. Updated March 2026.

 Key specs: 40V (2x battery) | 21" deck | Push only | 2x 2Ah batteries | 7 cutting heights | 3-in-1

-If your yard is under 5,000 square feet, the Ryobi RY401150 is a legitimate choice at $299.
+If your yard is under 5,000 square feet, the Ryobi RY401150 is a legitimate choice at the current retailer price.
 The 40V ONE+ HP battery is the same platform as Ryobi's drills, saws, and trimmers -- which means if you're already in the ecosystem, you likely have batteries and a charger that will work here.

 The 20-inch deck is a touch narrower than the 21-inch models above, but on a small yard that's not a real downside -- it's actually slightly easier to maneuver around obstacles.
 The motor is quieter than expected and the cutting performance on standard turf was solid throughout testing.